kubestellar/kubestellar/docs/content/direct/packaging.md

 `config/postcreate-hooks/kubestellar.yaml` is intended to be used in the hosting cluster, once per WDS, and defines a `Job` that has two containers.
 One uses [the Helm CLI image](#helm-cli-container-image) to instantiate [the KubeStellar controller-manager Helm chart](#kubestellar-controller-manager-helm-chart).
 The chart version appears as a literal in the PCH definition and is manually updated during the process of creating a release (see [the release process document](release.md)).
 The other container uses the Helm CLI image to instantiate OCM Transport Helm chart.
 The version to instantiate appears as a literal in the PCH definition and is manually updated after each OTP release (see [the release process doc](release.md#reacting-to-a-new-ocm-transport-plugin-release)).

+### Scripts and instructions

+There are instructions for using a release (the [examples](examples.md) document) and a [setup script for end-to-end testing](../../../test/e2e/common/setup-kubestellar.sh).
+The end-to-end testing can either test the local copy/version of the kubestellar repo or test a release.
+So there are three cases to consider.

+#### Example setup instructions

+There are two variants of the setup instructions for the examples: [the older one](common-setup-step-by-step.md), which is called "step-by-step" and uses the `ocm` and `kubestellar` PostCreateHooks, and [the newer one](common-setup-core-chart.md), which uses the [core Helm chart](#kubestellar-core-helm-chart).
+The latter is the preferred method, and is the only one described here.

+The instructions are a Markdown file that displays commands for a user to execute.
+These start with commands that define environment variables that hold the release of ks/kubestellar and of ks/ocm-transport-plugin to use.

+The instructions display a command to instantiate the core Helm chart, at the version in the relevant environment variable, requesting the creation of one ITS and one WDS.

+The instructions display commands to update the user's kubeconfig file to have contexts for the ITS and the WDS created by the chart instance.
+These commands use the KubeFlex CLI (`kflex`).
+There is also a script under development that will do the job using `kubectl` instead of `kflex`; when it appears, the instructions will display a curl-to-bash command that fetches the script from GitHub using a version that appears as a literal in the instructions and gets manually updated as part of making a new release.

+#### E2E setup for testing a release

+When setting up to test a release, the setup script uses the following KubeStellar piecees.

+The script creates the `ocm` and `kubestellar` PCHes from the local YAML for them.
+The script uses these PCHes in `kflex` commands that create one ITS and one WDS, respectively.

+#### E2E setup for testing local copy/version

+When setting up to test a release, the setup script uses the following KubeStellar piecees.

+The script creates the `ocm` PCH from the local YAML for it.
+The script uses this PCH in a `kflex` command that create one ITS.

+The scripts builds a local kubestellar controller-manager container image from local sources.
+Then the script loads that image into the KubeFlex hosting cluster (e.g., using `kind load`).

+The script temporarily updates the local kubestellar controller-manager Helm chart to reference the kubestellar controller-manager container image that was loaded into the hosting cluster.
+Then the script invokes the Helm CLI to instantiate that chart in the hosting cluster, configured to apply to the WDS being set up.
+Then the script partially undoes its temporary modification of the kubestellar controller-manager Helm chart, using `git checkout --`.

+The script builds a local container image for the OCM transport controller from (a) local sources for the generic part and (b) the transport plugin in a ks/ocm-transport-plugin release identified by a literal version number in the script.
+This version is updated as part of tracking a ks/OTP release.
+Then the script loads this container image into the hosting cluster.
+Then the setup script invokes `scripts/deploy-transport-controller.sh` to

 ## Amalgamated graph